The Many Faces of Non-invertible Symmetries: Introduction

 In $d=2$, it is well-known that the algebraic actions of a fusion category $\cal C$ are encoded by strip algebras $\text{Str}_{\mathcal{C}}({\cal M})$ where $\cal M$ is a left $\cal C$-module category \cite{Ostrik:2001xnt,Kitaev:2011dxc}.
 The strip algebra is also known as annular algebra in \cite{GHOSH20161537} that generalizes Ocneanu’s tube algebra and ladder category in \cite{Barter:2018hjs} (see reviews in recent works e.g. \cite{Jia:2024rzr,Cordova:2024iti}).
 Such algebras naturally arise when studying the 2d QFT with $\cal C$-symmetry in the presence of boundaries where $\cal M$ encodes possible superselection sectors \cite{Cordova:2024vsq,Cordova:2024iti}.
 They also play a role in defining the entanglement entropy by factorizing the full Hilbert space \cite{Ohmori:2014eia,Choi:2024tri,Choi:2024wfm}.
 Mathematically, these strip algebras are C$^*$ weak Hopf algebras (WHAs) \cite{B_hm_1996},\footnote{WHAs are generalizations of Hopf algebras by relaxing certain compatibility conditions involving the counit and the coproduct.
 Familiar examples of Hopf algebras are quantum groups which were first studied in integrable systems \cite{Drinfeld:1985rx,Drinfeld:1986in,Jimbo:1985vd} that can be thought of quantization of Lie groups \cite{Faddeev:1987ih}.
 In modern terms, quantum group and Hopf algebra are often used interchangeably, similarly for quantum groupoid and WHA.
 See \cite{nikshych2002finite} for a review in the finite setting which will be the main focus here.
 The reason behind term groupoid will become clear shortly (see also Appendix~\ref{app: strip}). } which are \textit{reconstructed} from the fusion category via the Tannaka–Krein theorem \cite{Ostrik:2001xnt,etingof2017tensor},\footnote{Here $H^*$ is the \emph{dual WHA}.
 The dual of a WHA $H$ is itself a WHA modeled on the dual space $H^*$.
 Its algebraic and co-algebraic operations are inherited from $H$ by dualization.
 For example, the product of $\hat{h}_1,\hat{h}_2 \in H^*$ is defined by $\mu_{H^*}(\hat{h}_1,\hat{h}_2)(h) = \hat{h}_1 \otimes \hat{h}_2 \circ \Gamma_H(h)$ for each $h \in H$.
 Likewise, the coproduct is given by $\Gamma_{H^*}(\hat{h})(h_1 \otimes h_2) = \hat{h} \circ \mu_H(h_1,h_2)$.} \ie \cC={\rm Rep}(\text{Str}_{\mathcal{C}}({\cal M})^*)\,. \fe This relation provides a natural connection from the fusion category to the algebraic framework for symmetries in this restricted setting (e.g., involving only topological degrees of freedom).
-The role of WHAs as symmetries of 2d conformal field theories (CFTs) was also studied a long time ago in \cite{Mack:1989uz,Roche:1990hs,Fuchs:1994ya,Bockenhauer:1994tr,Mack:1994bb,Rehren:1996ku} and revisited recently in \cite{Gabai:2024puk, Gabai:2024qum}.
+The role of WHAs as symmetries of 2d conformal field theories (CFTs) was also studied a long time ago in \cite{Roche:1990hs,Mack:1991by,Mack:1991tg,Fuchs:1994ya,Mack:1994bb,Rehren:1996ku}\footnote{To be precise, the class of Hopf-like symmetries considered in \cite{Roche:1990hs,Mack:1991by,Mack:1991tg} are weak quasitriangular quasi-Hopf algebras.
+The ``quasitriangular'' structure on such an algebra $H$ is specified by an invertible element in $H \otimes H$, which endows the category of $H$-modules with a braiding.
+The ``weak'' condition is as in weak Hopf algebras (WHA), e.g.\ $\Delta(\id) \neq \id \otimes \id$, while the ``quasi'' condition relaxes coassociativity of the coproduct through the introduction of a (possibly nontrivial) coassociator.
+It is worth emphasizing that reconstruction theorems for categorical symmetries apply equally to weak quasi-Hopf algebras and to weak Hopf algebras \cite{etingof2017tensor}.
+In this work we follow \cite{B_hm_1996} and restrict to algebraic symmetries realized by WHAs, thereby retaining strict coassociativity and the resulting favorable self-duality properties. } and revisited recently in \cite{Gabai:2024puk, Gabai:2024qum}.
 In higher dimensions, the layered structure of the higher fusion category that describe generalized symmetries thereof leads to higher (weak) Hopf algebras that are only recently starting to be investigated \cite{green2023tannakakreinreconstructionfusion2categories,Gagliano:2025gwr}.